frank-leitner/portswigger-websecurity-academy/12_cross_site_request_forgery_CSRF/CSRF_where_Referer_validation_depends_on_header_being_present/README.md

 ![removed_referer_header](img/removed_referer_header.png)

 The request goes through and the email gets changed.
 So the only protection that is in place here is the content of the referer.
+This is a violation of the condition **Validate on every action**.

 Relying on a client provided value is always a bad thing.
 A malicious actor that is able to intercept the traffic can manipulate it at will.

 While I can modify my own traffic, I do not have the capability for the traffic of my victim.
 In this case I need to coerce the browser of the victim to not send the header.